-On whether, lack of operational legal and policy framework affects implementation of difference of 2.71 and standard deviation 1.99.
+On whether, lack of operational legal and policy framework affects implementation of Operation Wealth Creation (OWC), the results indicated that respondents agreed with mean difference of 2.71 and standard deviation 1.99.

-Operation Wealth Creation (OWC), the results indicated that respondents agreed with mean and standard deviation 1.96.
+On whether, delays in distribution of inputs affects the implementation of Operation Wealth Creation (OWC), the results indicated that respondents agreed with mean difference of 2.56 and standard deviation 1.96.

-On whether, delays in distribution of inputs affects the implementation of Operation Wealth

-Creation (OWC), the results indicated that respondents agreed with mean difference of 2.56 of 2.71 and standard deviation 1.99.
+On whether uncertainty in the supply of inputs affects the implementation of Operation Wealth Creation (OWC), the results indicated that respondents agreed with mean difference of 2.71 and standard deviation 1.99.